Fett-Mops/CustomTkinter-Formula-Book/README.md

 - [ ] search to formula
 - [ ] decent settings
 - [ ] Add complexity

-## Important
-for now not working here will be a pinguin picture if it is mostly functional
+if the project is at least usable here will be a pinguin

 ## Introduction